FYE Course Selection Guidelines

 Have questions about individual FYE courses?
 Need some advice or assistance with registering online?

-Please contact Jessie Dubreuil (1st Year Program Specialist) or Re Meyer Evitt (Associate Dean of the College) during regular working hours if you have questions about FYE courses.
-Here are their contact information:
+Please contact Jessie Dubreuil (Director, First Year Experience Program) or Re Meyer Evitt (Associate Dean of the College) during regular working hours if you have questions about FYE courses.

 - Re Meyer Evitt: email: firstname.lastname@example.org; (719) 389-6687.